 Whilst bamboo does have it’s own natural anti bacterial agent, called bamboo kun, that fights pest and fungi infestation, it still does use herbicide and fertilizer applications in some places, and pathogen problems can still exist in some places (fertilizer applications can be organic though).

-Another aspect where bamboo is not as sustainable and eco friendly as it could be is usually during the chemical processing stage, where harmful/toxic chemicals can be used and discharged into the environment via wastewater (these chemicals are required to produce bamboo rayon viscose).
+The chemical processing stage is where bamboo (particularly bamboo rayon) might not be as sustainable or eco friendly as it could be.
+Heavy chemicals can be used in this process, and can be discharged into the environment via wastewater (these chemicals are required to produce bamboo rayon viscose).

 Some companies or manufacturers that use bamboo cellulose do use closed loop processing – where they capture the chemicals used (although, a certain % of chemicals may not be able to be recaptured or re-used).
 They may also treat their wastewater, and minimise chemical disposal into the environment – but there is no official certification on organic bamboo yet for example.